Alessandro Juliani: Career

 He was the voice of Pit/Kid Icarus in the Captain N: The Game Master cartoon series, and offered his voice in many other cartoons and anime including the English version of Death Note's L, Ranma ½ (as Toma), X-Men: Evolution (as Gambit), the three My Scene films (in the role of River) and two of the Bionicle films (as Toa Vakama).
 He played the voice of Nightscream in Beast Machines, he was also the voice of Julian in Barbie as the Princess and the Pauper, a Barbie movie based on the Mark Twain story The Prince and the Pauper, in which he also performed his own singing; he also voiced the merman prince Nalu in Barbie: Fairytopia and Barbie: Mermaidia, and most recently did both the speaking and singing role of Prince Antonio in Barbie as the Island Princess.
 He was also in the movie Barbie Mariposa as "Prince Carlos" and My Scene Goes Hollywood: The Movie as River.
 He also voices the character Koji in the English version of Ōban Star-Racers.
 Made his TV debut at age 11 in the MacGyver episode "The Madonna.
 He also played two minor roles in Stargate SG-1 as Eliam in the Season 4 episode Scorched Earth and Katep in Season 8's finale episodes Moebius: Part 1 and 2.
 He voices the character L in the anime series Death Note and its dubbed live action counterpart.
 He was also in the two-night Syfy event Alice as the 9 of Clubs.
 He appeared in the web series Riese as Garin.
 He played a small role as "Druid" in the TV series Dark Angel.

 In addition to his television and film work, Juliani frequently appears on stage, both in Vancouver (where he has earned multiple nominations and wins for Vancouver theatre's Jessie Awards) and elsewhere.
 In Vancouver, he has been in productions staged by Bard on the Beach, Vancouver Playhouse, and the Vancouver Opera.
 Further afield, he has appeared in the Aldeburgh Festival in England and the Orlando Shakespeare Festival.

-In 2002, he played a grieving Chinese opera performer in Ann Marie Fleming's short film Blue Skies.
+In 2002, he played a grieving Chinese opera performer in Ann Marie Fleming's short film Blue Skies and in 2005 he played Katep in Stargate SG1 Season 8 Episode 20 "Moebius Part 2".